TAMULib/MAGPIE/README.md

 # Metadata Assignment GUI Providing Ingest and Export App

-The *Metadata Assignment GUI Providing Ingest and Export (MAGPIE) App*, consisting of a service back-end and a client front-end, developed and maintained by [Texas A&M University Libraries][tamu-library].
+The *Metadata Assignment GUI Providing Ingest and Export (MAGPIE) App*, consisting of a service back-end and a client front-end, is developed and maintained by [Texas A&M University Libraries][tamu-library].

 Using this repository requires loading a submodule, such as one of these methods:
 ```shell